portal-cornell/game-theoretic-forecasting-planning/README.md

 python train_nom_planner.py
 ```

-Finetune above models using the game-theoretic framework
+Finetune the above models using the game-theoretic framework.
 ```
 python train_forecaster_planner_game.py
 ```

 ### Evaluation
-The following code compares costs and collision rates of our approach with MLE
+The following code compares the costs and collision rates of our approach with MLE.
 ```
 cd crowd_nav
 python evaluate.py